Overview of business rates

 However, the Government has put in place regulations that allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.

-If you wish to take up this offer, you should contact the Business Rates Team as soon as possible.
-Contact details are shown on your bill.
+If you wish to take up this offer, you should contact our business rates team as soon as possible.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.